How to Select a Dredge Pump or Slurry Pump

 Definition of Dredge Pump and Slurry Pump

 Slurry pumps are the mechanical devices utilized for pressure-driven transport of a fluid mixture (aka slurry).
 The fluid mixture by and large consists of water as a liquid with solids being minerals, sand, gravel, human waste, drilling mud or most of the crushed materials.

-Dredge pumps are a special category of heavy duty slurry pumps that are utilized in the process of dredging.
-Dredging is referred to as the process of transport of underwater sediments (usually sand, gravel or rocks) from one region to another (a typical dredging equipment is shown in Figure 1).
+Dredge pumps are a special category of heavy-duty slurry pumps that are utilized in the process of dredging.
+Dredging is referred to as the process of transport of underwater sediments (usually sand, gravel or rocks) from one region to another (a piece of typical dredging equipment is shown in Figure 1).
 Dredging takes place in shallow water areas of lakes, rivers or ocean for the purpose of land reclamation, desilting, flood prevention, creation of new ports or expansion of existing ports.
-Hence, various industries which utilize dredge pumps are construction industry, mining industry, coal industry and oil & gas industry.
+Hence, various industries that utilize dredge pumps are the construction industry, mining industry, the coal industry, and oil & gas industry.

-Figure 1: A specialized dredge pump attachment for excavators, in dredging process
+Figure 1: A specialized dredge pump attachment for excavators, in the dredging process

 Primary selection requirements for dredge pumps